glennsandstrom/estdocx/README.md

 stats(scalarlist) |  List of statistics from e() to be displayed at bottom of table.
-Currently aic, bic and N can be specified. baselevels        |  Include all baselevels. keep(coflist)     |  List of coefficients to include in table. landscape         |  Use landscape layout for Word document. pagesize(psize)   |  Set pagesize of Word document. psize may be letter, legal, A3, A4, or B4JIS.
-Default is pagesize(A4)
+Currently aic, bic and N can be specified. baselevels        |  Include all baselevels. keep(coflist)     |  List of coefficients to include in table. pagesize(psize)   |  Set pagesize of Word document. psize may be letter, legal, A3, A4, or B4JIS.
+Default is pagesize(A4). landscape         |  Use landscape layout for Word document. eform             |  Report parameters as exp(B)

 Description
 ------------